-- Increase the retention hook on executives in the near-term by frontloading compensation and providing a greater-than-normal mix of time-based awards with the 2016 grant; and - Ensure that the subsequent awards would have both a greater-than-normal mix of performance-based awards that would reinforce the pay-for-performance orientation of our program.
+- Increase the retention hook on executives in the near-term by frontloading compensation and providing a greater-than-normal mix of timebased awards with the 2016 grant; and - Ensure that the subsequent awards would have both a greater-than-normal mix of performance-based awards that would reinforce the payfor-performance orientation of our program.

-In this regard, the frontloaded 2016 awards are not intended to be viewed through the lens of a single year but, rather, in the context of a three-year program.
 At the time the 2016-2018 compensation program was established, it was the Committee's intent that (1) grant date fair value of equity awards granted in 2016, 2017 and 2018 approximate, on average, the 75th percentile, and (2) the average mix of explicitly performance-based equity (i.e., equity tied to specific metrics and goals-in this case adjusted EPS) be approximately 50% of total equity awards.